 Just downstream of the pump station, free chlorine and permanganate can be added to the raw water to assist with iron, manganese, and taste and odor removal.
-Permanganate is typically only added during the summer months.
 Gaseous chlorine is continually added at rates of up to 2,700 pounds per day.
 The goal of the operators is to maintain a chlorine residual at the plant influent.